cschandragiri/mysql-replication/leader-follower-no-ha/README.md

-Docker MySQL master-slave replication
+Docker MySQL leader-follower replication
 ========================

-MySQL 8.0 master-slave replication playground with using Docker.
+MySQL 8.0 leader-follower replication playground with using Docker.
 We are using docker compose to build start a cluster of 1 primary and 2 replica mysql 8 servers along with a percona monitoring and management (pmm) server.

 ![Alt text](arch.png?raw=true "Arch")